numtide/treefmt/docs/index.md

 # About the project

-`Treefmt` is a formatting tool that saves you time: it provides developers with a universal way to trigger all formatters needed for the project in one place.
+`treefmt` is a formatting tool that saves you time: it provides developers with a universal way to trigger all formatters needed for the project in one place.

 ## Background